walker76-school/sentiment-analysis/README.md

 The models will need to be hosted or the project will not be able to run

+Create a folder in this project called data for caching purposes.

 ## Built With

 * [NLTK](https://www.nltk.org/) - Python library for Natural Language Processing